Terms & Conditions

 3.1.
 Continuation of the provision of services

-The supplier shall ensure a continuous provision of services regarding the service specifications as described in this Agreement.
+The Supplier shall ensure a continuous provision of Services described in the technical requirements and specifications as described in the Agreement.

 It is the Customer’s responsibility to inform the Supplier regarding any service interruption, by reporting issues to the Supplier’s dedicated support channels.
 It is, furthermore, the Customer’s responsibility, to provide as much possible information in accuracy and clarity, to enable the Supplier to fix needed issues.